graviaDaemon/treasure_hunting/README.md

 - Create tabs for the various sections (eg. drawing, settings, information)
 - Add information to the window, to show what the current settings are, and which message is displayed
 - Replace the dropdown selection with a "copy map line here" text box
-- Add color picker for the smaller and larger pie slice
+- Add color picker for the smaller and larger pie slice (COMPLETE)

 ### Map related additions
 - Incorporate own external map window (If possible) Maybe by using the Sklotopolis live map from browser